adamzuyang/plextech-forge-onboarding/README.md

 #### Hint 1: What is an `issuetype`?

 If you navigate to your Jira project and click "Project settings"->"Issue types", you will see that there are three default issue types: "Epic", "Task", and "Subtask".
-Click on "Task".
-If you take a look at your URL, you will see that it has a number at the end (in this case 10001).
-This is the ID for the "Task" issue type.
+Try figuring out how to set the task type using a "name" parameter in your request body.

 #### Hint 2: What should I put for `project`?